Claus Bork Hansen: Murder

-On 21 March 2001, Hansen was assassinated after being shot twenty-six times with three handguns and two shotguns on A.F.
-Beyersvej in Vanløse, Copenhagen as he returned from a visit to a restaurant with his girlfriend, porn star Dorthe Damsgaard.
-The police had several times, as late as the day before, warned him that he was on the Bandidos' hit list and offered him protection, which he refused.
-Damsgaard also received death threats after Hansen's murder.
-Hansen was cremated at Bispebjerg Cemetery on 7 April.
+On 21 March 2001, Hansen was assassinated when he was ambushed and shot 26 times outside his home on A.F.
+Beyersvej in Vanløse as he returned from a visit to a restaurant with Dorthe Damsgaard.
+Investigators determined that there were five gunmen involved, with 19 of the shots being fired from a single pistol and the remaining seven being fired from an additional two pistols and two shotguns.
+One of the shots was a coup de grâce fired into Hansen's head at point-blank range.
+The killers fled the scene in a stolen black Audi, which was later found burnt out.
+The weapons used in the shooting — a Chinese 9mm Norinco pistol, a 9mm Star Model BM pistol, a Czech-made 9mm Taurus pistol, and two Brazilian-made pump-action shotguns; a Winchester, and a Remington — were later recovered; some of the guns had been partially dismantled in an attempt to destroy evidence.
+Hansen was under investigation for protection racketeering at the time of his death.
+The police had warned him several times, as late as the day before, that he was on the Bandidos' hit list and offered him protection, which he refused.
+Hansen was cremated at Bispebjerg Cemetery on 7 April 2001.

+Damsgaard also received rape and death threats after Hansen's murder, which she reported to the homicide division of the Copenhagen police who were investigating the shooting.
+One letter sent to her was signed: "God forgives – Bandidos don't".

-Kriminalpolitiet investigated the killing and later arrested four full-patch members of the Bandidos, who were charged with Hansen's murder.
-During the trial, it emerged that the Bandidos and Hells Angels held a crisis meeting on the street in front of a café in Sankt Hans Torv in Nørrebro two evenings before Hansen was shot dead.
+Kriminalpolitiet investigated the killing and later arrested four "full-patch" members of the Bandidos, who were charged with Hansen's murder.
+During the trial, it emerged that the Bandidos and the Hells Angels had held a crisis meeting on the street in front of a café in Sankt Hans Torv in Nørrebro two evenings before Hansen was shot dead.
 One of the men accused of the murder – Roskilde Bandidos chapter president Karl Martin Thorup – denied that the meeting between the Bandidos and Hells Angels in Nørrebro was about Hansen and his association with the Red & White Crew.
-It later emerged during the trial, however, that the Bandidos and Hells Angels feared a new biker war because Hansen was suspected of pitting the two clubs against each other in revenge for his expulsion from the Bandidos.
+It later emerged during the trial, however, that the Bandidos and the Hells Angels feared a new biker war because Hansen was suspected of pitting the two clubs against each other in revenge for his expulsion from the Bandidos.
 The HAMC leadership agreed at the meeting with senior Bandidos members that the Bandidos could kill Hansen.
 On 12 April 2002, Jens Christian Thorup was sentenced to life in prison for the killing at the Eastern High Court.
 The twelve jurors and three magistrates also decided that he should be admitted to a psychiatric hospital when the Judicial Council determined he was mentally ill.
 On 15 January 2003, the Supreme Court ruled that his sentence should be reduced to sixteen years in prison.
 The other three suspects – Kent "Kemo" Sørensen, Karl Martin Thorup and Peter Buch Rosenberg – were acquitted of charges of murder and conspiracy to murder on 11 April 2002.